Sawyer motor: Application area

-Planar motors are mainly used for handling products in individual machines or in machine lines.
-They combine the dynamics of conventional linear transport systems with magnetic fabric technology, which enables individual and decoupled product transport.
-In addition, there is the traceability.
+Sawyer motors are commonly used in semiconductor and electronics processing and inspection machinery while magnetically levitated planar motors are mainly used for handling products in individual machines or in machine lines.
+They combine the dynamics of conventional linear transport systems with magnetic levitation technology, which enables individual and decoupled product transport.
+In addition, they enable improved product traceability.

-Since there is no mechanical connection between the base surface and the carriage, planar motors are characterized by minimal maintenance and cleaning requirements.
+Since there is no mechanical connection between the stator and the mover, planar motors are characterized by minimal maintenance and cleaning requirements.
 The cover of the base surface can also be made of stainless steel, glass, or plastic, for example, to protect it from leakage of liquids or cleaning processes.